BrokenEmpire/PiCamera/README.md

 # PiCamera
 Raspberry Pi Camera

-A very quick and dirty c++ implementation of the Raspberry Pi camera software.
-This c++ library demonstrates the absoulte bare miniumn required to get proper h264 video from the Raspberry Pi Camera.
+A C++ library which demonstrates the absoulte bare miniumn required to get h264 encoded video from the Raspberry Pi Camera.

 Based on https://github.com/raspberrypi/userland/tree/master/host_applications/linux/apps/raspicam
+This library requires https://github.com/raspberrypi/userland to be built on the target system.